LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/resources/hello-php/README.md

 Your site is now available at https://ide50-jharvard.c9users.io
 ```

 This starts up an Apache server.
-The server will listen for incoming requests at `https://ide50-jharvard.c9users.io` (but with your username instead of `jharvard`), and respond the output of files inside the `/helloserver/` directory (or one of its subfolders, if we make some subfolders).
+The server will listen for incoming requests at `https://ide50-jharvard.c9users.io` (but with your username instead of `jharvard`), and respond with the output of files inside the `/helloserver/` directory (or one of its subfolders, if we make some subfolders).

 At this point you normally would be able to visit `https://ide50-jharvard.c9users.io` in any internet browser window, but in our case there is an extra hurdle in the way: you have to log in to Cloud9.
 Go ahead and try visiting that url, and you should see a login prompt.
 We don't have Cloud9 usernames (you used your edX credentials to sign up), so you will not be able to login here.